getsentry/sentry-docs/src/collections/_documentation/error-reporting/capturing.md

 ## Next Steps

-* Need to capture more data?
-Have a look at [our context documentation]({% link _documentation/enriching-error-data/context.md %}) to add extra data to each event.
+* Need to add extra data to your events?
+Have a look at [our context documentation]({% link _documentation/enriching-error-data/context.md %}).

 * Captured too much data?
 Have a look at [filtering]({% link _documentation/error-reporting/configuration/filtering.md %}) to remove spam